 Empirical referents are to be related directly to the defining attributes and represent categories of phenomena or measures that reveal the occurrence of the concept (Walker and Avant 2011).
 Resonating with the multidimensional nature of MWL, its measures are equally various in nature.
-Some authors divide them into four categories (cf., Gopher and Donchin 1986, others do so in empirical and analytical methods, see Xie and Salvendy 2000).
-In general, the literature converges towards assessing MWL with performance measures, subjective measures and physiological measures (cf., O'Donnell and Eggemeier 1986; Paas et al. 2003; Cain 2007; Wickens and Tsang 2014).
-The latter two aim directly at the defining attributes, the former indirectly aims at measuring the cognitive resources spent.
+Some authors divide them into four categories (cf., Gopher and Donchin 1986, others do so in empirical and analytical methods; see Xie and Salvendy 2000).
+In general, the literature converges toward assessing MWL with performance measures, subjective measures and physiological measures (cf., O'Donnell and Eggemeier 1986; Paas et al. 2003; Cain 2007; Wickens and Tsang 2014).
+The latter two aim directly at the defining attributes, while the former indirectly aims at measuring the cognitive resources spent.

 A first widely used type of gauge entails registering the subject's performance.
-Also called objective measures, these techniques use dependent variables such as reaction time, quality, accuracy and error rate (Paas et al. 2003) or performance on subsequent or even simultaneous secondary tasks (cf., dual-task paradigms) to make inferences about the cognitive resources spent (cf., Brookhuis and de Waard 2000; Brunken et al. 2003).
+Also called objective measures, these techniques use dependent variables such as reaction time, quality, accuracy and error rate (Paas et al. 2003) or performance on subsequent or even simultaneous secondary tasks (cf., dual-task paradigms) to make inferences about the cognitive resources spent (cf., Brookhuis and de Waard 2000; Brünken et al. 2003).
 Using rating scales, another range of measures gauges the subjective experience of the cognitive resources that have been spent.
 The NASA-TLX (Hart and Staveland 1988) and the Subjective Workload Assessment Technique (SWAT; Reid and Nygren 1988), for example, are two of the most popular scales (Vidulich and Tsang 1986; Rubio et al. 2004).
 Finally, a wide variety of measures starts from the knowledge that the mental processes entailing MWL are physiological in essence.
-In (near) real-time, electroencephalography (EEG), event-related potentials (ERP) derived from EEG and functional Near Infrared Spectroscopy (fNIRS), for instance, can provide estimations of the electrical activity or cerebral blood flow to derive MWL levels from (Antonenko et al. 2010; Ayaz et al. 2012; Mehta and Parasuraman 2013).
-Other measures such as electro-dermal activity (also coined 'galvanic skin response'; Boucsein 2012), heart rate variability (Aasman et al. 1987; Shakouri et al. 2018) or pupillometry (Backs et al. 2003), try to capture reactions of the autonomous nervous system to approximate MWL.
+In (near) real-time, electroencephalography (EEG), event-related potentials (ERP) derived from EEG and functional near infrared spectroscopy (fNIRS), for instance, can provide estimations of the electrical activity or cerebral blood flow to derive MWL levels from (Antonenko et al. 2010; Ayaz et al. 2012; Mehta and Parasuraman 2013).
+Other measures such as electro-dermal activity (also coined 'galvanic skin response'; Boucsein 2012), heart rate variability (Aasman et al. 1987; Shakouri et al. 2018) or pupillometry (Backs et al. 2003) try to capture reactions of the autonomous nervous system to approximate MWL.

-3. Conceptual definition
+3 Conceptual definition

-As Matthews et al. (2015) indicate, conceptualizing mental workload in terms of a general workload factor might not at all be adequate to fully grasp all MWL's nuances (see also Gopher and Donchin 1986; Pickup et al. 2005; de Waard and Lewis-Evans 2014).
-Indeed, there is no single 'gold standard' pinpointing a unitary latent factor of MWL, instead, mental workload is multidimensional (see also, Chen et al. 2016).
+As Matthews et al. (2015a, b) indicate, conceptualizing mental workload in terms of a general workload factor might not at all be adequate to fully grasp all MWL's nuances (see also Gopher and Donchin 1986; Pickup et al. 2005; de Waard and Lewis-Evans 2014).
+Indeed, there is no single 'gold standard' pinpointing a unitary latent factor of MWL; instead, mental workload is multidimensional (see also, Chen et al. 2016).
 A conceptual definition of MWL should therefore integrally encompass the most elementary dimensions of MWL.
-Derived from the concept analysis presented above, we therefore scaffold our conceptual definition onto the following four proposed elementary dimensions of MWL: cognitive work demands interacting with the human cognitive architecture, inducing cognitive physiological processing and a cognitive subjective experience.
-Centralizing the defining attributes and contextualizing them with the antecedents, this then rolls out into the following conceptual definition:

-"Mental workload is a subjectively experienced physiological processing state, revealing the interplay between one's limited and multidimensional cognitive resources and the cognitive work demands being exposed to."
+Derived from the concept analysis presented above, we therefore scaffold our conceptual definition onto the following four proposed elementary dimensions of MWL: cognitive work demands interacting with the human cognitive Mental workload is a subjectively experienced physiological processing state, revealing the interplay between one's limited and multidimensional cognitive resources and the cognitive work demands being exposed to.